THE BATTLE OF UHUD

 [36] Ibid., pg.
 107.

 [48] Wathimah: Ibid., pg.
-15; Ibn Hajar: al Isabah, 2/109, biography: 3661, Subayyi’ ibn Qatadah al Hanafi al Yamami.
+15; al Isabah, 2/109, Biography: 3661, Subayyi’ ibn Qatadah al Hanafi al Yamami.
 Wilhelm mentioned nothing about this difference, meaning that he did not indicate to there being a difference in the first name in al Isabah.

 [53] Wathimah: Ibid., pg.
 16-17.
 Perhaps he is ‘Umar ibn Sabi or Ibn ‘Amr al Yashkuri.